smhongok/inv-dpm/README.md

 - `inv_order`: Order of inversion process.
 The default value is the same as `solver_order`
 - `wo_decoder_inv`: Choosing whether to not use exact decoder inversion.
 The default value is False, to use exact decoder inversion.

-## Applications: Tree-ring watermark detection
+## Application: Tree-ring watermark detection

 <img src=scripts/fig4.png  width="800pt">